 Takata: The biggest challenge in achieving high-performance autofocus on the F1.2 lens was achieving the extremely high focus accuracy required for shallow depths of field.

-Even with a maximum aperture of F1.2, a lens can't really be said to be "easy to use" unless it delivers commensurate levels of autofocus accuracy and tracking performance.
-But that's really very difficult, technically.
-This lens incorporates a variety of technologies and techniques to achieve high-speed, highly accurate autofocus performance, even when dealing with the extremely shallow depth of field at F1.2.
-Four features contribute most significantly: the floating focus structure; the XD Linear Motors; the four focus position sensors; and the optimized balance of the centers of gravity of the two focus lens groups.
+Even with a maximum aperture of F1.2, a lens can’t really be said to be “easy to use” unless it delivers commensurate levels of autofocus accuracy and tracking performance.
+But that’s really very difficult technically.
+This lens incorporates a variety of technologies and techniques to achieve high-speed, highly accurate autofocus performance even when dealing with the extremely shallow depth of field at F1.2.
+Four features contribute most significantly: the floating focus structure; the XD Linear Motors; the four focus position sensors; and the optimised balance of the centres of gravity of the two focus lens groups.

 The floating focus structure not only improves optical performance; the division of the focus group into two also reduces the weight of each group, helping to achieve a fast and precise autofocus drive.

-On the other hand, pinpoint focus accuracy is vital to achieve full-resolution performance at F1.2, and this requires precisely synchronized movement of the two focus lens groups that are still relatively large and heavy.
-This was achieved by Sony's proprietary XD Linear Motors, which boast high thrust despite their small size.
+On the other hand, pinpoint focus accuracy is vital to achieve full resolution performance at F1.2, and this requires precisely synchronised movement of the two focus lens groups that are still relatively large and heavy.
+This was achieved by Sony’s proprietary XD Linear Motors, which boast high thrust despite their small size.

-Finally, in order to deploy the thrust of the XD Linear Motors most efficiently and without wastage, and to make it easier to balance the respective centers of gravity of the two focus groups, a fixed optical group is inserted between the two focus groups.
-This aligns the thrust point of the motors with the center of gravity of each focus group, maximizing the efficiency of power transmission and eliminating wasteful thrust, and further contributing to the achievement of a high-speed, high-accuracy, and quiet autofocus drive.
+Finally, in order to deploy the thrust of the XD Linear Motors most efficiently and without wastage, and to make it easier to balance the respective centres of gravity of the two focus groups, a fixed optical group is inserted between the two focus groups.
+This aligns the thrust point of the motors with the centre of gravity of each focus group, maximising the efficiency of power transmission and eliminating wasteful thrust, and further contributing to the achievement of a high-speed, high-accuracy and quiet autofocus drive.